SAP/fundamental/docs/pages/foundation/index.md

                  Grid
              </h2>
              <p class="fd-tile__description">
-                 Fiori Fundamentals uses responsive grid system that achieves flexible 12-column flow layout.
+                 SAP Fundamentals uses responsive grid system that achieves flexible 12-column flow layout.
 It is used to create flexible layouts for various screen sizes and device types.
              </p>
         </div>
     </a>